26 April 2026 (emerging birch catkins)

 Filtering by Tag: backyard

-a chipmunk emerges
+a fat-cheeked chipmunk

 spring snow